colinta/teacup/README.md

   }
 ```

-Being able to style the layer comes in handy!
-CoreAnimation is awesome, and
-`CALayar` is your first point of entry into that world.

-#### Orientation-specific styles
+### Orientation Styles

 There's more to stylesheets than just translating `UIView` setters.
 Teacup can
-also translate orientation directives.
+also apply orientation-specific styles.
 These are applied when the view is
-created and when a rotation occurs.
+created (using the current device orientation) and when a rotation occurs.

 ```ruby
 Teacup::Stylesheet.new :main do